A stochastic analysis of greedy routing in a spatially dependent sensor network: Multihop analysis

 Under the dependent model, it is possible to calculate the rescaled mean over the feasible region after one hop; see appendix for details.
 If $i\geq2$, we approximate the feasible region under the dependent model

 where we refer to this approximation as the one-hop model.
 Results under the homogeneous model revealed that this approximation sufficiently captures the path dependence \cite{KEELER2}.
-Consequently, only the location of the previous node is needed to calculate the rescaled mean under the dependent model.
+Consequently, only the location of the previous node is needed to calculate the rescaled mean under the dependent model, and approximation (\ref{DepSetApprox}) is used henceforth.

 The path dependence depends on the precise locations of the previous nodes while the sink dependence which only depends on their distance from the sink.
-To describe the random behaviour of message hops we need the joint density of $U_i$ and $\Theta_{i}$.
+To capture this observation and use it to describe the random behaviour of message hops we need the joint density of $U_i$ and $\Theta_{i}$.
 Under our inhomogeneous Poisson model, the joint probability density is